ghi-electronics/Docs/software/tinyclr/tutorials/filesystem.md

-# Filesystem
+# File System
 ---
-The filesystem library can be used to read and write files from an SD card.
+The file system library can be used to read and write files from an SD card.
 The below example requires the `GHIElectronics.TinyCLR.IO` and `GHIElectronics.TinyCLR.Storage` libraries and a device with an SD card.

 ```csharp
 using GHIElectronics.TinyCLR.Devices.Storage;